jigish/slate/README.md

 * Command: `cmd`
 * Shift: `shift`

-*NOTE:* If you bind any binding to cmd-tab or cmd-shift-tab, Slate will completely disable the default Mac OS X Application switcher!
+**Note:** If you bind any binding to cmd-tab or cmd-shift-tab, Slate will completely disable the default Mac OS X Application switcher!

 #### Operation ####